orchidglobal/orchid_ddm/README.md

 # Building

-To be able to run the user interface.
-The source code requires Node.js and you have to install the required node dependencies:
+To be able to run the user interface, the source code requires Node.js and you have to install the required node dependencies:
 ```sh
 npm install
 ```